kchu25/kchu25.github.io/blog/logdet_zygote.md

 Does the computation of log-determinant of a matrix ever occur in the computational graph of a neural network?

-Surprisingly, it does.
-This arises in the context of Sparse Variational Gaussian Process (SVGP).
+It does, and one place it shows up is the Sparse Variational Gaussian Process (SVGP).

 In SVGP, our goal is to maximize a quantity known as the evidence lower bound (ELBO).
-The ELBO comprises of two terms, which basically says:
+The ELBO comprises two terms, which basically say:
 $$ \begin{align*}
     \text{ELBO} = \text{expected log likelihood term} - \text{KL divergence term}
     \end{align*}